Henry Skaggs: In pursuit of serial killers, The Harpes

-In 1799, Skaggs led the frontier pursuit of the notorious serial killers, the Harpe Brothers, in Western Kentucky.
-Several vigilante posses were formed to look for the escaped criminals, but the only one that found them became frightened and ran.
+In 1799, Skaggs led the frontier pursuit of the notorious serial killers, the Harpe brothers, in western Kentucky.
+Several vigilante posses were formed to look for the escaped criminals, but the only one which found them became frightened and ran.
 Skaggs, enraged, tried to reform the scattered party and pursue the Harpes, but to no avail.
 Undeterred, he pressed on alone, and an hour later encountered a crowd of some 20-30 settlers, jigging and drinking in the cabin of some newcomers at the close of a house-raising celebration.
-Skaggs told them his dire news.
+Skaggs told them his vital news.
 The men, already quite drunk, grabbed bottles and rifles indiscriminately and joined the hunt for the Harpes.
 Once in the forest, however, the posse's enthusiasm evaporated.
-Once again, Skaggs saw his followers disappear, and continued on alone.
+Again, Skaggs had his followers vanish and he and continued on alone.

 Skaggs came to the cabin of a pioneer named Colonel Daniel Trabue, an old Indian fighter.
 Trabue agreed to join the hunt for the Harpes as soon as his son returned from an errand to borrow some flour and beans from a neighbor.
 Unfortunately for Trabue, the famished Harpes found his son first.
-The son's blood-soaked dog returned to the cabin and led Trabue and Skaggs to the sinkhole where the Harpes had discarded the body.
-He had been brutally beaten and tomahawked, and his load of supplies was stolen.
+The son's blood-soaked dog returned to the cabin and led Trabue and Skaggs to the sinkhole where the Harpes had discarded his body.
+He had been brutally beaten and tomahawked and his load of supplies was stolen.
 Skaggs and Trabue searched for days, but never found the Harpes.